 In Tulum or at some of the other beaches, you will finish your initerary for Mexico.
 From Tulum you can travel to the airport of Cancún within 2 hours (depending on traffic) and catch a flight back home.

-Planning a trip to Guatemala – after your Mexico initerary 3 weeks
+Travel to Guatemala – after your Mexico initerary 3 weeks

 If you are planning to continue your journey to Guatemala, after your 3 weeks itinerary for Mexico.
-Then you can travel from Tulum to bordertown Chetumal, in the South, bordered with Belize.
+Then you can travel from Tulum to bordertown Chetumal, in the south, bordered with Belize.
 From here you can travel through Belize to Flores in Guatemala.
-It will take you a full day, as you need to cross two borders!
+It will take you a full day, as you need to cross two borders.
 Another option is to take a plane from Cancún, directly to Flores.
 Flores is one of the main towns in Petén province and your gateways to Maya ruins such as Tikal, Yaxha and El Mirador.

 More about Mexico